North Macedonia to finally open EU accession talks

 And "nothing was over" VMRO-DPMNE leader Hristijan Mickoski said Saturday, Reuters reports.

 Street protests aside, North Macedonia will have to get the Bulgaria constitutional amendment through parliament before the EU negotiations can begin in earnest.

-Although only a simple majority vote was needed to accept the deal in principle and open accession talks, one of the causes in the deal is a constitutional amendment which will require a two-thirds majority.
+Although only a simple majority vote was needed to accept the deal in principle and open accession talks, one of the clauses in the deal is a constitutional amendment which will require a two-thirds majority.

 And Mickoski's anti-EU deal coalition in parliament has some 46 MPs in its ranks — enough to rob the government of the two-thirds majority it would need to get the amendments through.